Skip to main content

-• Users deposit tokens on Chain A but withdraws from Chain B
+• Users deposit tokens on Chain A but withdraw from Chain B

 • Chain B runs out of tokens